DockYard/ember-in-viewport/README.md

   (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Thresholds)

   Some notes:
-    - If the target is offscreen, you will get a notification via didExitViewport that the target is initially offscreen.
+    - If the target is offscreen, you will get a notification via `didExitViewport` that the target is initially offscreen.
 Similarily, this is possible to notify if onscreen when your site loads.
-    - If intersectionThreshold is set to anything greater than 0, you will not see didExitViewport hook fired due to our use of the isIntersecting property.
+    - If intersectionThreshold is set to anything greater than 0, you will not see `didExitViewport` hook fired due to our use of the `isIntersecting` property.
+See last comment here: https://bugs.chromium.org/p/chromium/issues/detail?id=713819 for purpose of `isIntersecting`
-    - If your intersectionThreshold is set to [0,1] you will get notified if the target didEnterViewport and didExitViewport at the appropriate time.
+    - If your intersectionThreshold is set to 0 you will get notified if the target `didEnterViewport` and `didExitViewport` at the appropriate time.

 - `scrollableArea`